 Twitter handle: @TanjaFutureMe

-Topics: future of business, future of leadership, future thinking, strategy, future work, future mobility, future city, future, foresight, mindset
+Topics: future of business, future of leadership, future thinking, strategy, future work, future mobility, future city, foresight, mindset

 Examples of previous talks / appearances:

 In Dezember, I co-facilitated a workshop on future of food in the context of future cities in Berlin.This talk is in: German

 Cross Innovation Conference - Future of Mobility in November 2018 in Hamburg